 Project 1: Pharmacovigilance infrastructure and post-marketing surveillance system capacity building for regional medicine regulatory harmonization in East Africa- PROFORMA (http://proforma.ki.se/).

-In sub Saharan Africa, access to medicine including new drugs, vaccines, microbicides for treatment of poverty-related diseases (PRD) is increasing.
-However, capacities of the National Medicine Regulatory Authorities (NMRAs) to monitor the quality and public safety of new drugs and interventions is not coping with, partly due to shortage of qualified personnel and limited resources.
+In sub-Saharan Africa, access to medicine including new drugs, vaccines, microbicides for treatment of poverty-related diseases (PRD) is increasing.
+However, capacities of the National Medicine Regulatory Authorities (NMRAs) to monitor the quality and public safety of new drugs and interventions are not coping with, partly due to a shortage of qualified personnel and limited resources.
 PRORFORMA aims to strengthen the national pharmacovigilance infrastructure and post-marketing surveillance system in Ethiopia, Kenya, Tanzania, and Rwanda by forging partnerships with local academic institutions (training-of-the-trainers for sustainable training programs), national medicine regulatory authorities (practical training to change policy into practice) and public health programs.
-We aim to generate a cohort of pharmacovigilance-trained human resources from all stockholders including patients, healthcare providers, regulatory staffs that are engaged in pharmacovigilance data collection, analysis, interpretation and data sharing.
+We aim to generate a cohort of pharmacovigilance-trained human resources from all stockholders including patients, healthcare providers, regulatory staffs that are engaged in pharmacovigilance data collection, analysis, interpretation, and data sharing.
 Our specific objective to strengthen pharmacovigilance and post-marketing surveillance system focusing on public health programs involving mass drug administration for neglected tropical diseases and mass immunization programs.
 Twelve postgraduates will be trained to serves as part of the future PV expert regional task force in East Africa aligned with the large-scale African medicine regulatory harmonization and WHO’s Pharmacovigilance program.

-PROFORMA project is funded by European Union’s Framework Programme for Research and Innovation Horizon 2020 via the European and Developing Countries Clinical Trials Partnership Association (EDCTP2), with co-funding from Sida.
+PROFORMA project is funded by the European Union’s Framework Programme for Research and Innovation Horizon 2020 via the European and Developing Countries Clinical Trials Partnership Association (EDCTP2), with co-funding from Sida.

 Project 2: Effectiveness dihydroartemisinin -piperaquine versus sulfadoxine-pyrimethamine for prevention of falciparum malaria infection during pregnancy in Tanzania.

 Intermittent Preventive Treatment in pregnancy (IPTp) with Sulfadoxine/Pyrimethamine (SP) is the current chemoprophylaxis intervention recommended by WHO for malaria prevention in pregnancy.
 However, the high prevalence Sulfadoxin/Pyrimethamine (SP) resistance in high malaria endemic areas including Tanzania are likely to undermine the use of IPTp-SP in improving birth outcomes.
 We investigate whether the combination of dihydroartemisinin-piperaquine (DHP) is superior to SP and co-trimoxazole alone for prevention of malaria in pregnancy among HIV negative and HIV positive pregnant women respectively.
 The study design is an open-label, two-arm, prospective randomized controlled trial.
 HIV negative pregnant women are randomized to receive either IPTp-SP or IPTp-DHP.
 In parallel, HIV positive pregnant women are randomized to receive either co-trimoxazole (CTX) with DHP (IPTp-DHP+CMX) or CTX alone.
-Result from this study will establish if DHP can be a suitable alternative to replace SP for IPTp for malaria prevention in HIV negative pregnant women, and addition of DHP to daily cotrimoxazole is significant in preventing malaria among HIV positive pregnant women.
+Result from this study will establish if DHP can be a suitable alternative to replace SP for IPTp for malaria prevention in HIV negative pregnant women, and the addition of DHP to daily cotrimoxazole is significant in preventing malaria among HIV positive pregnant women.

 This study is funded by grant from Sida.

-Project 3: Randomized clinical trial to determine effectiveness the efficacy and safety of Praziquantel combined with Dihydroartemisinin-Piperaquine versus Praziquantel alone for the treatment of schistosomiasis in Tanzania.
+Project 3: Randomized clinical trial to determine the effectiveness the efficacy and safety of Praziquantel combined with Dihydroartemisinin-Piperaquine versus Praziquantel alone for the treatment of schistosomiasis in Tanzania.

 Neglected tropical diseases (NTDs) such as schistosomiasis remain a burden in Sub-Saharan Africa (SSA), creating a public health concern.
-NTDs are linked to almost all Millennium development goals (MDGs); and their control is associated with direct impact on the achievement of the MDGs such as reduction of poverty and education.
+NTDs are linked to almost all Millennium development goals (MDGs), and their control is associated with a direct impact on the achievement of the MDGs such as reduction of poverty and education.
 Prevalence of schistosomiasis remains high in SSA, affecting more than 200 million people worldwide, of which more than 80% found in the SSA.
 Despite the use of praziquantel (PZQ) for mass treatment and disease control, the prevalence of schistosomiasis remains high in some endemic settings.
-PZQ is effective against mature schistosoma species but has low efficacy against immature schistosomes (juvenile schistosomes).
+PZQ is effective against mature Schistosoma species but has low efficacy against immature schistosomes (juvenile schistosomes).
 Previous studies report that artemisinin and its derivatives are effective against immature schistosomes.
 In a randomized clinical trial, we are investigating the efficacy and safety of praziquantel combined with Dihydroartemisinin-Piperaquine versus Praziquantel alone for the treatment of schistosomiasis.
 Our hypothesis is PZQ plus dihydroartemisinin-piperaquine (DHP) will improve schistosomiasis treatment outcome by covering both matured and immature forms of a parasite and eventually control of the disease achieved.